seamapi/docs/docs/seam-components/overview/get-started-with-react-components-and-client-session-tokens.md

 ## Overview

+Seam Components may be used on any website, in any web app, and with any framework.

+For this guide, we expect you to have a **backend server** and a **client frontend react application**.
+If you want to integrate Seam using only a client without a backend, you'll need to [use a Publishable Key](get-started-with-client-side-components.md).

 Seam provides React components and hooks to connect and control many types of smart devices.
 This guide provides a rapid introduction to using React components with Client Sessions.

-For this guide, we expect you to have a **backend server** and a **client frontend react application**.
-If you want to integrate Seam using only a client without a backend, you'll need to [use a Publishable Key](get-started-with-client-side-components.md).

 ### What is a Client Session Token?